Music therapy helps bring healing and comfort to children in the hospital.

 Emotional expression: A 17-year-old girl relies heavily on her faith to get her through a difficult diagnosis.
 The music therapist encourages her to write her favorite passages from the scripture and helps set these lyrics to music, creating a song entitled, “Keeps Me Going,” which eventually serves as a legacy by which her family can remember her.

 Normalization/socialization: A group of young children sits around a table choosing and playing a variety of instruments.
 The music therapist names each child in the opening “Hello Song,” and invites each one to choose and sing their favorite song.
-The children are a part of a music group like they might encounter in school, but can’t because they are in the hospital.
-“Wheel on the Bus” and “Ants Go Marching” serve the same purpose, to bring children and music together in a fun, normal and social environment.
+The children are a part of a music group like they might encounter in school.
+Familiar songs such as “Wheels on the Bus” and “Ants Go Marching” bring children and music together in a fun, normal social environment.

 Music therapy helps children cope with all aspects of their hospitalization.
 Music is a common experience that most children and families have shared, which makes it familiar and welcome in the healing process.